ilteoood/solving-real-world-module-federation-problems/pages/03_microfrontends-definitions.md

 > **The technical representation of a business subdomain that can be independently implemented using the same or different technologies**
 > *Luca Mezzalira*

-> **An architectural approach that allows to brings freedom and indipendence to each team**
+> **An architectural approach that allows to brings freedom and independence to each team**
 > *Matteo Pietro Dazzi*